 What is Identity Security?

-Identity security is safeguarding both human and machine identities to guarantee only authorized users have access to sensitive data.
-It's an integral part of staying safe online, so everyone should know its importance.
+Identity security safeguards both human and machine identities to guarantee that only authorized users have access to sensitive data.
+It's integral to staying safe online, so everyone should know its importance.

 This could include multifactor authentication, employee education, awareness programs, and incident response planning.